nad0tornado/Desktop_CSharp_NetworkUsageTracker/README.md

 Eventually I'll add a feature that let's me only have it notify me if I use a certain amount of data such as 10GB in 30 minutes (definitely something worth checking).

-If I know when my computer is using a lot of data, I can pause and investigate why.
+If I know when my computer is using a lot of data, I can pause and terminate any apps which are chewing through my data and save myself a ton of money and headache.

 Pretty neat huh?